 Many entrepreneurs who want to get any attention from investors put nearly all of their savings into their business.
 It’s very rare that a founder won’t have to invest some of his or her own money.

-So, whether you are planning to self-fund your startup or not, you will at least need to have some sort of self-generated capital already in place.
+So, whether you are planning to self-fund your startup or not, you will at least need to have some sort of self-generated capital growth already in place.

 2. A Small Business Loan